RyanSaloff/hockey-team-stats-app/README.md

 ## User Stories
 **Add an X to a Y**
 - I want to be able to select a player and update that player's statistics
-- I want to be able to select a team and add a new player to that team
+- I want to be able to select a team and add or remove a player

 **View a list of items**
 - I want to be able to select some or all of the stats for my team and view a table for those specific player/goalie stats
-- I want to be able to select and view either player stats or goalie stats
+- I want to be able to select and view either skater stats or goalie stats

 **Other**
-- I want to be able to select a team and remove a player
+- I want to be able to know many skaters and how many goalies are on a team
 - I want to be able to select a quantitative statistic and view it so that it is sorted in either ascending or descending order
 - I want to be able to select a player and automatically calculate a percentage statistic by dividing the total number of attempts by the number of successful attempts
-  - For example, if I input the number of Faceoffs Taken and the number of Faceoffs won for a player, I want to calculate and store the Faceoff %
+  - For example, if I input the number of Faceoffs Taken and the number of Faceoffs won for a skater, I want to calculate and store the Faceoff %